Funerals, Burial of Ashes and support with loss

-At present on 30 people can attend a funeral service held in St Mary's Church - a beautiful, welcoming and warm place to celebrate life and family.
-The clergy can also conduct services at the graveside in Thorpe or another cemetery as well as at a crematorium such as St John’s Woking, South West Middlesex Crematorium, Hanworth, or Easthampstead Park, Bracknell.
+From 17th May 2021, 40 people can attend a funeral service held in St Mary's Church - a beautiful, welcoming and warm place to celebrate life and family.
+The clergy can also conduct services at the graveside in Thorpe or another cemetery as well as at a crematorium such as St John’s Woking, South West Middlesex Crematorium Hanworth, or Easthampstead Park, Bracknell.
 As we continue to move out of lockdown, NUMBERS ATTENDING WILL BE STRICTLY LIMITED and you will be asked to follow St Mary's Covid-secure protocols (at least until 21st June 2021) so do ask your Funeral Director for advice.

 If you ask for one of our clergy team to conduct a service, we will contact you by telephone and email (or set-up a zoom meeting) to help you prepare a template service sheet (Word document) which you can then have printed and even circulate digitally to any joining the service online, who won't be able to be present with you.
 You will be able to think about songs and prayers, although the time available at the service will be strictly limited and we are unable to sing in services at this time.

 It is a wonderful part of any funeral celebration to hear a eulogy, reflection or tribute and we do encourage you as a family to draw together ideas, memories, anecdotes and key life events.
 If it is not possible to include this in the service in the customary way, it will be something to send round to family and share.
 It can also help at a time of loss to reflect upon more positive or happy memories and share them with others who knew and loved the deceased.
 Do talk to the person conducting the funeral for their thoughts and guidance - we at St Mary's are always happy to help.